-Applies to: Nerdio for Azure (NFA) Windows Virtual Desktops (WVD)
+Applies to: Nerdio for Azure (NFA) Azure Virtual Desktops (AVD)

 Whenever you deploy a new VM, the total new and existing vCPU usage for all spot VM instances must not exceed the approved vCPU quota limit.
 If the quota is exceeded, the VM deployment isn't allowed.

 You can request an increase in the vCPU quota limit for the VM series by contacting your CSP or using the Azure portal.
 An increase in the VM series quota automatically increases the total regional vCPU limit by the same amount.

 Work with your Azure distributor by opening a request to change core quotas or follow the steps to increase core quota in an Azure subscription